mayurbohra9/mayurbohra9/README.md

 ###

-<h4 align="left">🧑‍💻  I'm Mayur Bohra, a dedicated Software Engineer and Frontend Developer who believes in the power of technology to unite people.
+<h4 align="left" style="line-height:10px">🧑‍💻  I'm Mayur Bohra, a dedicated Software Engineer and Frontend Developer who believes in the power of technology to unite people.
 My passion lies in solving complex problems, and I stay at the cutting edge of web development and emerging tech trends.
 I also freelance as a website developer, always striving to exceed client expectations.</h4>

 ###